shramay-palta/commonsense-mcq-plausibility/README.md

 The above are structures of an example based on Social IQA.
 Please note that CommonsenseQA does not have a ``context`` field and has 5 answer options for each question.
 ## License
-This project is licensed under the CC-BY-4.0 License.
+This project is licensed under the MIT License.
 ## Citation
 If you use this dataset, please cite the following paper: